Extreme diagonally and antidiagonally symmetric alternating sign matrices of odd order: Characterization of the partition function

 where

 Concerning the two refinements, we have

 \end{lem}

-\begin{proof} We prove \eqref{up} and illustrate the proof with the help of the case $n=3$.
+\begin{proof} We prove \eqref{up} and illustrate the proof with the help of the case $n=4$.
 By definition, the left-hand side is the generating function of the following graph where $u_{n+1} = q^2 \bar u_1$.

-The weight of the top bulk vertex in the central column is $u_1 u_{n+1} = q^2$.
-Using \eqref{trivial} and observing that the local configurations in the left half of the top row are now forced, we see that this is equal to the generating function of the following graph.
+The label of the top bulk vertex in the central column is $u_1 u_{n+1} = q^2$.
+Using \eqref{trivial} \ilse{at this vertex} and observing that the local configurations in the left half of the top row are now forced, we see that this is equal to the generating function of the following graph.

 The $n$ vertices with fixed local configuration in the left half of the top row contribute

 to the weight.
 We delete these vertices and move the right half of the graph down.

 Now we apply the Yang--Baxter equation \eqref{ybe} to the vertices with label $u_2 u_{n+1}$, $u_1 u_n$ and to the right vertex with label $u_2 u_n$ (indicated with yellow in our example).
 This is permissible since $u_{n+1} = q^2 \bar u_1$.
 We repeatedly apply the Yang--Baxter equation until we reach the right boundary, and then apply the right reflection equation \eqref{rre}.
 We then untangle the crossing and gain the factor $\wsw{u_2 u_{n+1}} = \wne{u_2 u_{n+1}}=\w_2$.
 In our example, the procedure is as follows.